syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

   - # ...
 ```

-Kratix will run each container in the `spec.containers` list in order, providing
+Kratix will run each container in the `spec.containers` list in order,
-the following volumes:
+providing a set of common volumes.
+The behaviour of these volumes differ
+slightly for `configure` and `delete`.
+In order to allow re-use of the same
+image in both `configure` and `delete` Kratix sets the `KRATIX_OPERATION`
+environment variable to `delete`/`configure` depending on what context the
+image is being called in.

 ### `/input`